-- We assessed the competence and objectivity of management's valuation team, and any third-party appraisers engaged, by reviewing the qualifications and expertise of the individuals involved in the preparation and review of the valuations. - We selected a sample of properties where either the fair value change from prior year or significant assumptions fell outside our expectations, based on our understanding of the geographical real estate market for the specific asset type.
-For this sample of investment properties, we evaluated the significant assumptions, including discount rates, capitalization rates, terminal capitalization rates, and stabilized cash flows or stabilized net operating income, as applicable, which are based on vacancy and leasing assumptions, by comparison to the expected real estate market benchmark range for similar assets and tenancies, in similar locations.
-We also considered whether there were any additional asset-specific characteristics that may impact the significant assumptions utilized and that these were appropriately considered in the overall assessment of fair value. - We evaluated the Trust's critical accounting policies and related disclosures in the consolidated financial statements to assess appropriateness and conformity with IFRS.
+- We assessed the competence and objectivity of management's valuation team, and any thirdparty appraisers engaged, by reviewing the qualifications and expertise of the individuals involved in the preparation and review of the valuations. - We selected a sample of properties where either the fair value change from prior year or significant assumptions fell outside our expectations, based on our understanding of the geographical real estate market for the specific asset type.
+For this sample of real estate properties, we evaluated the significant assumptions, including discount rates, capitalization rates, terminal capitalization rates, and stabilized cash flows or stabilized net operating income, as applicable, which are based on vacancy and leasing assumptions, by comparison to the expected real estate market benchmark range for similar assets and tenancies, in similar locations.
+We also considered whether there were any additional asset-specific characteristics that may impact the significant assumptions utilized and that these were appropriately considered in the overall assessment of fair value. - We assessed the accuracy of management's historical fair value estimates through comparison to transactions to acquire and dispose of interests in real estate properties completed by the Trust. - We evaluated the Trust's critical accounting policies and related disclosures in the consolidated financial statements to assess appropriateness and conformity with IFRS.